gr001/PeaksProcessing/README.md

 # PeaksProcessing2

-This project was created as a part of the **GRANT GACR 14-28334S** to analyze plateau current in patch-clamp recordings.
+This project was created as a part of the **GRANT GACR 14-28334S** to analyze patch-clamp recordings (latency of the first peak in inter-stimulus intervals).
 First we detected onset of stimulation artifacts in the recording by:

 1. High pass filtering of the recording by a linear phase Gaussian filter to remove low frequency components - sf (filtered signal).
 2. Robust estimation of noise using median absolute deviation (MAD).
 The noise variance then estimated as sigma = 1.4826 * MAD(recording).